ACTE's CareerTech VISION 2013

 ACTE's CareerTech VISION 2013 in Las Vegas was a rousing success!
 This short round-up includes photos, videos and downloadable presentation files that you can use to keep what you gained fresh and accessible throughout the year.

 And don't forget about VISION 2014 in Nashville!
-The call for proposals is now open!
+The deadline for our call for proposals has been extended until March 28.

 |Executive Director LeAnn Wilson

 addresses CareerTech VISION 2013

 A number of presenters at VISION 2013 shared their materials with us.
 Some of the handouts that go with these materials are still being uploaded, but feel free to download and peruse at your leisure!

 U.S. Secretary of Education Arne Duncan addressed a VIP reception and attendees at the ACTE Awards Banquet, sharing the Obama Administration's plan and support for CTE.
 Watch below or visit the Department of Education’s website for a transcript.

 What It's All About